img_complexity returns the complexity of an image via image

 You can choose between different image compression algorithms.
 Currently

-with deflate compression (default), jpg
+implemented are zip with deflate compression (default), jpg,

-.
+gif, and png.
 See Mayer & Landwehr (2018) for a discussion of

 different image compression algorithms for measuring visual complexity.